jcerca/Papers/Stygocapitella_PeerJ/03_PCA_MDS.md

 A principal components analysis should be one of your first analysis!
 Here, we will be using the .vcf file generated in step 02.
+I also include a MultiDimensional Scaling (MDS) analysis, which is more robust to missing data.

-We will be doing this in R.
+PCA: We will be doing this in R.

 ```
 # Few notes.
 The native format for adegenet, a library to generate PCAs, is "genlight".